deano2390/GCHQSolver/README.md

 # GCHQSolver
-An series of solutions to GCHQ's series of christmas puzzle for 2015.
+A series of solutions to GCHQ's christmas puzzles for 2015.